foreverphoenix/the-phoenix-flavour/content/fo4/wtp/installation.md

 ### Additional Mods

-In Mod Organizer 2, find the **ULTRAWIDE SUPPORT (21-9)** separator in the left pane and double-click to expand it.
+In Mod Organizer 2, find the **Ultrawide Support (21-9)** separator in the left pane and double-click to expand it.
 There are two mods below it.
 Activate both by checking the boxes.
 This will add an additional plugin to the load order which you do not need to adjust because it is empty and only exists to load an INI file.

 ![Ultrawide Mods](/Pictures/wtp/installation/ultrawide-mods.png)

+## Optional Tweaks

+You may have noticed a second highlighted separator in Mod Organizer 2 called **Optional Tweaks**.
+This section contains a few minor additions that are disabled by default, but you can enable any of the mods here whenever you like.

+- [No Smoldering Turrets](https://www.nexusmods.com/fallout4/mods/68814) removes the ugly fire animation from destroyed turrets.
+- [Subjectively Improved Fonts](https://www.nexusmods.com/fallout4/mods/67458) replaces all fonts in case you're tired of the vanilla ones.
+- [Discord Rich Presence](https://www.nexusmods.com/fallout4/mods/55384) adds more details to the Discord game activity feature.
+Shows your player name!
+- **Unscrappable Tools** makes ballpen hammers, adjustable wrenches, etc, unscrappable so it is easier to save them up for quests, crafting, or building.

 ## Creation Club